-A 17-year CFL coaching veteran, McMann originally joined the coaching ranks following 10 seasons spent in the CFL as a receiver and running back with the Montreal Alouettes and Concordes (1976-1985).
-After a career that included three Grey Cup appearances and a championship win in 1977, McMann capped off his playing days as a player-coach in the 1985 season.
+An 19-year CFL coaching veteran, McMann spent 10 CFL seasons as a receiver and running back with the Montreal Alouettes and Concordes (1976-1985).
+After a playing career that included three Grey Cup appearances and a championship win in 1977, McMann capped off his playing days as a player-coach in the 1985 season.

 In 2001, McMann assumed the role of head coach for the McGill University Redmen.
-Over six seasons in the CIS, the McMann-led Redmen would post a 29-28 record, make five post-season appearances and capture two consecutive Dunsmore Cups (2001, 2002).
+Over six seasons in the CIS, the McMann-led Redmen posted a 29-28 record, made five post-season appearances and captured two consecutive Dunsmore Cups (2001, 2002).
 McMann was recognized for his efforts with the Frank Tindall trophy as the 2002 CIS Football Coach of the Year.

 A Toronto native, McMann played football for Wilfrid Laurier University and received his BA in Psychology in 1976, followed by a B.Ed. in Physical Education from McGill in 1981.
 He and his wife Margaret reside in Langley, BC and have three children as well as four grandchildren.